ALLAM-SRIDHAR/Customer-Churn-Analysis-and-Prediction/README.md

-# Customer-Churn-Analysis-and-Prediction
-# 📊 Telecom Customer Churn Analysis & Prediction
+# 📊 Customer Churn Analysis & Prediction
 ## Project Overview
 This application is designed to help businesses predict customer churn, which refers to the likelihood of customers discontinuing their services or subscriptions.
 By identifying customers at risk of churn, businesses can implement targeted retention strategies to improve customer satisfaction and reduce revenue loss.
 Using Gradient Boosting for prediction and an interactive Streamlit dashboard, this solution offers actionable insights for businesses to enhance customer retention and profitability in the telecom sector.